sunjianxin/sunjianxin.github.io/_pages/about.md

   - /about.html
 ---

-Jianxin Sun will join the [Computer Science Department](https://www.ceas.uc.edu/academics/departments/computer-science.html) at the [University of Cincinnati](https://www.uc.edu/) as an Assistant Professor in Fall 2026.
+Jianxin Sun is an Assistant Professor of [Computer Science Department](https://www.ceas.uc.edu/academics/departments/computer-science.html) at the [University of Cincinnati](https://www.uc.edu/).
 He received his Ph.D. degree in computer science from the University of Nebraska-Lincoln in 2024, advised by Professor [Hongfeng Yu](https://cse.unl.edu/~yu/).
 He obtained his M.S. degree in Electrical and Computer Engineering (ECE) from Purdue University, advised by Professor [Avinash Kak](https://engineering.purdue.edu/kak/).
 His research concentrates on **AI-driven scientific data modeling, analysis, and visualization** through high-performance computing.
 Currently, his research work mainly focuses on sparse encoding, neural rendering, and interactive visualization.

 **I am actively recruiting fully funded Ph.D. students to join our lab.
 Please check the [Join](https://sunjianxin.github.io/join/) page for how to join the lab.**